reactjs/rfcs/text/0000-create-element-changes.md

 ## JSX transform changes

-There are many combinations of transpilers, bundlers and downstream tooling that needs to be updated to make any changes to React JSX support.
+There are many combinations of transpilers, bundlers, and downstream tooling that need to be updated to make any changes to React JSX support.

 ### Auto-import

 The first thing we need to change is getting rid of the requirement to have a `React` identifier in scope.

-Ideally the element creation should be part of the transpiler's own runtime.
+Ideally, the element creation should be part of the transpiler's own runtime.
 There are some practical concerns.
 For one, we have both DEV mode and PROD mode.
 The DEV mode version is a lot more complicated and integrated into React.
 We also make subtle changes between versions - such as this one.

 It's much easier to iterate on new versions by deploying npm packages than updates to the compiler toolchain.
 Therefore, it might be best if the actual implementation still lives in the `react` package.

-Ideally you wouldn't need to write any imports to use JSX:
+Ideally, you wouldn't need to write any imports to use JSX:

 ```js
 function Foo() {